- Parents Home

 Here are some general tips to keep in mind:

-- Treat your child according to their age and developmental level, not their size.
+- Treat your child according to their age, not their size, and encourage others to do the same.
 A 2-year-old should not still use a bottle, for example, even if she's the size of a 1-year-old.
 And, if you expect a 6-year-old to clean up his room, don't make an exception because your child is small.

 - Make changes to your child's environment to promote independence.
 Simple, inexpensive options include light switch extenders or a step-stools.